hdarjus/exams.mylearn/README.md

 # Intro

-Randomized multiple-select and single-select question generation for the MyLearn platform at the Vienna University of Economics and Business.
+Randomized multiple-select and single-select question generation for the MyLearn teaching platform used by universities.
 Question templates in the form of the [R/exams](http://www.r-exams.org/) package are transformed into MyLearn’s XML format.
-Note that the feedback has to stay simple.
+Note that the feedback has to stay simple, see the [Issues](#Issues) section.
 The imported questions can be organized into exams in the Learning Activities.

 Dependencies: